sematext/sematext-agent-java/docs/metrics-yaml-format.md

 be placed under `/opt/spm/spm-monitor/collectors/<integration>/lib` directory.
 Jars placed in this location will be loaded during agent startup.

-## How to process/skip metrics from selected metric sources
+## How to process or skip metrics from selected metric sources
-For given metric source specified in an observation, you can skip or accept metric values from selected tag values.
+For a given metric source specified in an observation, you can skip or accept metric values from selected tag values.
 This could be done by specifying the ignore/accept conditions.
 Each condition takes the tag name to compare and the value.
 The value can be a literal string, `jmx` (JMX attribute), `json` (JSONPath), or `${}` setup variable placeholder.
-For example, in case of JVM Memory Pool config, you can skip metrics from specific pool ( say `Metaspace`) using following YAML:
+For example, in the case of JVM Memory Pool config, you can skip metrics from a specific pool ( say `Metaspace`) using the following YAML:

 ```yaml
 - name: jvmMemoryPool